French combat troops withdraw from Afghan war

 France joins Canada and the Netherlands in ending its combat role in Afghanistan.

-France's early exit was initiated by President Francois Hollande, who was strongly criticized by NATO for accelerating the withdrawal two years ahead of the alliance's timetable.
+France's early exit was initiated by President Francois Hollande, who was strongly criticised by NATO for accelerating the withdrawal two years ahead of the alliance's timetable.

 At its height, France provided 3,600 troops in the 130,000-strong, NATO-led International Security Assistance Force (ISAF), making it the fifth-largest contributor.